 Call me old and boring (my kids do it all the time), but I'm a bit astounded by how obsessed people are with their assorted handheld digital devices.
 I can't help but notice, however, that wherever I go, iPhones, Smartphones are there too, and not just with teenagers.
 People of all ages seem to be in constant need of being connected.

 There's something to be said about disconnecting from technology, even if for a short time.
 Is it really necessary to be constantly in touch with every person?
 Can't that text message wait just a few minutes while you're having a conversation or eating a meal?
 Should you really be making the call or texting while you're driving?

 The answer is clear.
 All it takes is a little common sense to realize that life goes on without phone calls and text messages.
 Generations have lived, probably for the better, without them.
 Furthermore, this obsession with being connected can have serious consequences for both children and parents, alike.

 With this in mind, maybe it's time to re-learn how to disconnect.
-Here are five good reasons to remind you why.
+Here are six good reasons to remind you why.

 As a consequence, accidents and injuries for teenage pedestrians is on the rise.
 This coincides with the skyrocketing popularity of texting among that age group.
 The reality is when a person steps into an intersection while texting, it can have tragic consequences.